Skip to main content

 This data is freely re-usable under the terms the Open Government License (OGL):

 If you would like to know more about the type of business conducted with these suppliers, please email contactus@stalbans.gov.uk.
-We will endeavor to provide a response within seven working days.
+We will endeavour to provide a response within seven working days.
 Our aim is to be as transparent as we can but in some cases we will need to respect information that could be seen as personally or commercially sensitive.
 Where a request for information exceeds the period for which information is currently published, it may be necessary to deal with it under Freedom of Information provisions.

 Invoices paid within 30 days